Black Sesame Bubble Tea

 • Dark brown sugar and black sesame paste are blended together with hot water, then combined with boba and milk to form a creamy, nutty iced beverage.

-• Black sesame paste gives this beverage its unique nutty flavor.
-You can usually purchase jars online or at an Asian supermarket.
+• Black sesame paste can be purchased online or at an Asian supermarket.

 • Store-bought tapioca balls are the key to making boba drinks easily at home.
 Simply cook in boiling water to soften and get them nice and chewy.